Complete Gout Diet Guide: What to Eat and Avoid for Better Uric Acid Control

 Alcohol and Gout

-- Wine: Lower risk in moderation (1-2 drinks per day for men, 1 for women)
+• Wine: Lower risk in moderation (1-2 glasses per day for men, 1 for women)

 Foods That Fight Gout

-Fortunately, several foods and beverages have demonstrated protective effects against gout flares.
+Fortunately, several foods and beverages have been shown to protect against a number of gout flares.

 Cherries: Nature’s Gout Remedy

 Cherry consumption has long been associated with reduced gout attacks.
-A landmark study published in Arthritis & Rheumatology found that consuming cherries reduced gout flare risk by 35%.
+A landmark study published in Arthritis & Rheumatology found that consuming cherries reduced the risk of gout flares by 35%.
 The proposed mechanisms include:

-- Inhibition of xanthine oxidase (the enzyme that produces uric acid)
+• Inhibition of xanthine oxidase (the enzyme that assists in producing uric acid from purines)

 Recommendations: 1-2 cups of fresh or frozen cherries daily, or equivalent unsweetened tart cherry juice.